Search Results For: "authorship" ( 38 articles found )

 Your ranking data could be skewed since the introduction of authorship suggestions.
 In this article we investigate how this could happen.

-Major SEO portals have recently covered the “hidden benefit of authorship” where users who return back to results after reading your article are presented with additional three articles written by you.…Read more →
+Major SEO portals have recently covered the “hidden benefit of authorship” where users who return back to results after …Read more →

 I want to begin this post with its high-sounding title by bucking the trend regarding what the worldwide SEO community says and regarding what I generally claim.
-In a certain sense I am going against what I myself believe, but that is precisely the point: “What we believe in and our general convictions cannot be applied to SEO or to data analysis”.…Read more →
+In a certain sense I am going against what I myself believe, but …Read more →

 In an attempt to provide users great content, Google is testing a new feature, called authorship support.
 Google hopes that this new feature will benefit both authors of content and users who are looking for quality content.…Read more →

 Google’s message is clear: “We want real authors to produce real content.”